A recap of the program/presentations at our

 NOVEMBER

-Jon Sokolof presented a slideshow of the construction of his new all-composite Lancair Legacy.
+Jon Socolof presented a slideshow of the construction of his new all-composite Lancair Legacy.

 OCTOBER